 Something about this response irritated Seamus intensely.
 "Sure, you're Voyager, the superhero."

 "You do have good eyes," Laura said.
 "Most people can't spot that.
-No idea why, I only wear this tiny little mask."
+No idea why, exactly.
+I only wear this tiny little mask."

 "Oh," Seamus said.
 "So why don't you just go smash up the DIY Barn with yer powers?"